joecorcoran/telepad/README.md

 $ ngrok 9999
 ```

-You need a `config.json` file as follows.
-The ngrok address needs to match the assigned one from above.
+You need a JSON config file as follows.
+The ngrok address needs to match the
+assigned one from above.

 ```json
 {